domdomegg/Microsoft-Professional-Program-Notes/Introduction to Python: Absolute Beginner.md

 print("Hello World!")

 # A string is a sequence of characters
-string1 = 'as long as they match, single' string2 = "double quotes work to make strings"
+string1 = 'as long as they match, single or' string2 = "double quotes work to make strings"

 # Integers are whole numbers